RobHolme/PowerTools/ReadMe.md

 ---
 ## Get-NetworkLatency
 ### DESCRIPTION
-Report the latency to a remote host.
+Report the round trip latency to a remote host.
 Define the number and frequency of ICMP connections to report on.
 Display min, max, and average latency results.
 Optionally save the results to a chart. e.g:

 ![Syntax highlighting](https://github.com/RobHolme/PowerTools/raw/master/images/latency.png)